sjl/.plan/README.markdown

 Did another couple of Rosalind problems.
 They were pretty easy, but it was good to get back into the swing of things, and I came up with some nice utils that make them pretty clean.

+## 2018-12-24

+Fixed a bug in one of my Rosalind problems.